Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Note 2.
 In the MS. of St. Evroult the figures have been erased, and the six last words, "reigned five years and six months," interlined.

-On 11th November 1100 King Henry I "Beauclerc" England (age 32) and Edith aka Matilda Dunkeld Queen Consort England (age 20) were married.
-Edith aka Matilda Dunkeld Queen Consort England was crowned Queen Consort England at which time Edith was renamed Matilda.
+On 11th November 1100, three months after acceeding to the throne, King Henry I "Beauclerc" England (age 32) and Matilda of Scotland (age 20) were married.
+She was crowned Queen Consort England.
+Baptised Edith she took the regnal name Matilda.
+The marriage brought together the houses of Normandy and Wessex; she was a great granddaughter of King Edmund I of England.
 She the daughter of King Malcolm III of Scotland and Margaret Wessex Queen Consort Scotland.
 He the son of King William "Conqueror" I of England and Matilda Flanders Queen Consort England.

 Anglo-Saxon Chronicle.
 [11th November 1100].
 And soon hereafter the king (age 32) took him to wife Maud (age 20), daughter of Malcolm, King of Scotland, and of Margaret the good queen, the relative of King Edward, and of the right royal132 race of England.
 And on Martinmas day she was publicly given to him with much pomp at Westminster, and the Archbishop Anselm (age 67) wedded her to him, and afterwards consecrated her queen.